This post may contain affiliate links. Please read our disclosure policy.

 • Heat oven to 400 degrees F (200 degrees C).

-• Lightly coat the inside of a small 5-inch baking dish with butter or cooking spray.
+• Lightly coat the inside of a 5×5-inch baking dish with butter or cooking spray.
 Set aside.

-• Stir in the chopped prosciutto, goat cheese and green onions.
+• Stir in the chopped prosciutto, crumbled goat cheese and green onions until evenly distributed.

-• Pour into baking dish and bake for 25 minutes, or until the quiche is puffed and golden.
+• Pour the mixture into the baking dish and bake for 25 minutes, until the quiche is set in the center and lightly golden around the edges.

 Notes